kartik2112/Interesting-Codes/Encryption through Images/README.md

 * Create n images with resolution exactly same as image.jpg their names should begin with textHidden Eg. textHidden1.png.
-  These are the images that should hold your code words
+  These are the images that should hold your code words like the following image:

   ![Example Image](textHidden1.png)